 BPOs handle a great deal of data on transactions, sales, processing and customers by leveraging customer relationship management and enterprise resource planning systems.
 With an omnichannel strategy in play, the providers can gather real-time data on communication channels and the sentiment of the customer when interacting using text analytics.
 Text analytics uses algorithmic approaches and natural language processing methods.
 They can then make use of this data to conduct data analysis to determine key process indicators (KPIs) and monitor the flaws encountered in a specific communication channel.

 The key success factor of BPO providers wishing to improve their partners’ customer experience will be their ability to manage multiple channels as a ‘stand-alone’ activity by eliminating the archaic model of siloed communication, and train personnel to manage interactions seamlessly.
-This is made possible by investing in a contact center software that is capable of delivering the true omnichannel experience customers demand.
+This is made possible by investing in a best call center software that is capable of delivering the true omnichannel experience customers demand.